evannetwork/tnt-docs/docs/v0.3/For Developers/partner-integration/self-sovereign-identities.md

 To use a external signer you will probably need a identity on evan.network.
 Please create on by registering on [https://dashboard.evan.network].
 When you have registered successfully, you can navigate to the settings page and view the technical information of your [account](https://dashboard.test.evan.network/#/dashboard.vue.evan/settings.evan/account).

+To read more about identities on the evan.network, please read the following: [Identities](https://evannetwork.github.io/docs/developers/concepts/Identities.html).

 ![picture](https://raw.githubusercontent.com/evannetwork/tnt-docs/develop/docs/v0.3/For%20Developers/partner-integration/images/tech-info-evan-network.png)

 # Configuring an External Signer